“If

 Above All...
 Save Lives!” ~Helicopter

-promising age.”
-[It was] “the first helicopter hoist rescue in
+It was the first helicopter hoist rescue in aviation

 “...The helicopter symbolize(s) the victory of ingenuity over